santhureinoo/xcn-backend/README.md

 4. Set up your RENDER service with these settings:
    - Build command: `npm install`
    - Start command: `npm start`

-This approach skips the build process on RENDER's servers, avoiding memory limitations while still allowing you to deploy your application.

 ## Resources